-We take our responsibility seriously when working with FS firms to ensure they can better meet the needs of clients, especially those who are vulnerable.
-The FCA released a number of resources to help FS firms better identify someone who might be considered vulnerable to ensure they’re treated fairly.
+We take our responsibility seriously when working with FS firms to ensure they can better meet the needs of customers, especially those who are vulnerable.
+The FCA released a number of resources to help FS firms better identify vulnerable customers to ensure they’re treated fairly.
 As FS firms make more use of speech analytics technology, they can better meet the needs of their clients and provide clients with the best knowledge and expertise which will create a positive impact on the experience and the quality of service available to them.

 We give you a better understanding of who is classed as vulnerable and what you can do to meet their needs…